kstenerud/streamux/README.md

 There are times when a sender might want to cancel a request-in-progress.
 Circumstances may change, or the operation may be taking too long.
 A peer may cancel an outstanding request by sending a cancel message, citing the request ID of the request to be canceled.

 Once a cancel order has been issued, the ID of the canceled request is locked.
-A locked request ID cannot be used, and all responses to that request ID are discarded.
+A locked request ID cannot be used, and all responses to that request ID must be discarded.
 Once a Cancel Ack is received, the request ID is unlocked and may be used again.

 #### Example: